CHER Staff

 Ames J. Lynch

-Ames Lynch (they/she) serves as an Associate Project Specialist in the UNC Center for Health Equity Research.
-They received their degree in Political Science at NC State with a concentration in International Politics which involved open source intelligence, peacekeeping and policy making.
+Ames Lynch (they/she) is an Advanced Research Assistant in the Center for Health Equity Research.
+They earned their degree in Political Science from NC State with a concentration in International Politics which involved open source intelligence, peacekeeping and policy making.
 Their previous experience includes IT, education and data management.
-Her interests include community-driven and holistic approaches to health equity (particularly initiatives that include people that are trans, GNC (gender nonconforming), and those that live outside of the gender binary).
+Her interests include community-driven and holistic approaches to health equity (particularly initiatives that include people that are trans, GNC (gender nonconforming) and those that live outside of the gender binary).
 They also have an interest in ethics, language and communication in research.

 Jeffrey Mathew, MBA, PMP, CIA, UTD Yellow Belt